 Student Juried Art Show on display through Oct.
 4, Jones wins first placeOctober 01, 2020 - Mallory Morris

-Earlier this month, Ouachita Baptist University’s Rosemary Adams Department of Visual Arts announced Sollie Jones, a 2020 communications & media/film studies graduate from Livingston, Texas, as the winner of its annual Student Juried Art Show.
+Earlier this month, Ouachita Baptist University’s Rosemary Adams Department of Art and Design announced Sollie Jones, a 2020 communications & media/film studies graduate from Livingston, Texas, as the winner of its annual Student Juried Art Show.
 The exhibit, which features an array of art pieces created by students across campus, currently is on display on the first floor of the Rosemary Gossett Adams Gallery in Moses-Provine Hall and is free and open to the public through Oct.
 4.

 Jones received first place for her charcoal sketch “Comfy Travels;” Dr. Jennifer Fayard, associate professor of psychology, received second place for her ceramic piece “Recovery;” and Sabaoot Esho, a sophomore graphic design major from Erbil, Iraq, received third place for her colored pencil drawing “Lenses.”

-“The annual Student Juried Art Show is one of my favorite exhibits on campus each year, mainly because students from all over campus have the opportunity to pursue and showcase their creative interests and talents,” said René Zimny, assistant professor of visual arts.
+“The annual Student Juried Art Show is one of my favorite exhibits on campus each year, mainly because students from all over campus have the opportunity to pursue and showcase their creative interests and talents,” said René Zimny, assistant professor of Art and Design.
 “I’m also proud of the Art Club leadership for hosting this event, and several others on campus each year, and bringing art and design to our broader campus.”

 While the Student Juried Art Show is typically held in the spring, the annual event was postponed this year when Ouachita students were sent home in March due to COVID-19.
 Each year, students of all majors are invited to submit their original artwork – including design, photography, mixed media pieces and more – for review.